kartikcqu/12304142-COIT20261/week4.md

 Understood neighbor relationships in routing
 Observed automatic path switching when network changes Gained practical experience with traceroute and routing protocols

+Conclusion

+All Week 04 tasks were successfully completed and documented.
+This week enhanced my understanding of routing, especially dynamic routing with OSPF, which is critical in real-world networking environments.